OfflineIMAP/offlineimap/docs/MANUAL.rst

 Put everything in a GMX. subfolder except for the boxes INBOX, Draft, and Sent which should keep the same name::

-     nametrans = lambda folder: folder if folder in ['INBOX', 'Drafts', 'Sent'] \
+     nametrans: lambda folder: folder if folder in ['INBOX', 'Drafts', 'Sent'] \
                                else re.sub(r'^', r'GMX.', folder)

 2 IMAP using name translations